The Importance of Accurate Torque Measurements

 Store properly

-Keep the wrench in a protective case and avoid exposure to moisture or extreme temperatures.
+Keep the wrench in a protective case.
+Avoid exposure to moisture or extreme temperatures.

 Release tension after use

-Set the wrench to its lowest setting before storage to relieve spring tension.
+Set the wrench to its lowest setting before storage.
+This relieves spring tension.

 Clean regularly